 - All doctors, nurses, and staff will continue to wear masks for all interactions.
 We may wear additional PPE if needed.

 - Well children and sick children will be brought into the office and exit the office through different doors and will be seen in different areas of the building.
 There will be dividers in place to help with social distancing.

 - We will try to limit the amount of time you spend in the building for your safety.

 - Don’t forget your photo IDs, insurance cards, and co-pays.
-We are still required to collect these at each visit.

 We are taking steps to protect your families and ours and we will continue these measures until the spread of COVID-19 is no longer a threat.